-CRR Ref High Level Summary Compliance Reference Scope of disclos ure requirements 1 431(1) Requirement to publish Pillar III disclosures.
+CRR Ref High Level Summary Compliance Reference Scope of disclose 1 431(1) Requirement to publish Pillar III disclosures.
 Paragraph 1.2 431(2) Disclosure of operational risk information.
 Paragraph 6 431(3) Institution must have a policy covering frequency of disclosures.
 Their Paragraph 1.1 verification, comprehensiveness and overall appropriateness.
 431(4) Explanation of ratings decisions to SMEs upon request.
-N/A Frequency of dis sclosure 433 Disclosures must be published once a year at a minimum, in conjunction Paragraph 1.2 with the date of publication of the financial statements.
-Means of disclos sures 434(1) To include disclosures in one appropriate medium or provide clear cross- Paragraph 1.2 references to other media.
-434(2) Equivalent disclosures made under other requirements (i.e., accounting) Paragraph 1.2 can be used to satisfy Pillar III if appropriate.
-Risk managemen nt objectives and policies 435(1) (a) Disclosure of information as regards strategies and processes, 435(1) (b) organisational structure of the relevant risk management function, 435(1) (c) reporting and measurement systems and risk mitigation/hedging policies 435(1) (d) 435(1) (e) Declaration approved by the BoD on adequacy of risk management Page 3 arrangements 435(1) (f) Concise risk statement approved by the BoD Page 3 435(2) Information, once a year at a minimum, on governance arrangements.
+N/A Frequency of dis 1 433 Disclosures must be published once a year at a minimum, in conjunction Paragraph 1.2 with the date of publication of the financial statements.
+Means of disclos 1 434(1) To include disclosures in one appropriate medium or provide clear cross- Paragraph 1.2 references to other media.
+434(2) Equivalent disclosures made under other requirements (i.e., accounting) Paragraph 1.2 can be used to satisfy Pillar III if appropriate. tt objectives and policies 1 435(1) (a) Disclosure of information as regards strategies and processes, 435(1) (b) organisational structure of the relevant risk management function, 435(1) (c) reporting and measurement systems and risk mitigation/hedging policies 435(1) (d) 435(1) (e) Declaration approved by the BoD on adequacy of risk management arrangements Page 3 435(1) (f) Concise risk statement approved by the BoD Page 3 435(2) Information, once a year at a minimum, on governance arrangements.
 Paragraph 2 435(2) (a) Number of directorships held by members of the BoD.
 Paragraph 2.8 435(2) (b) Recruitment policy of BoD members, their experience and expertise.
 Paragraph 2.6 435(2) (c) Policy on diversity of BoD members, its objectives and results against targets.
-Paragraph 2.5 435(2) (d) Disclosure of whether a dedicated risk committee is in place, and number Paragraph 2.4 133(2) (4) of meetings in the year.
-Turugrupii 2.
-1 435(2) (e) Description of information flow on risk to BoD.
-Paragraph 2.9 Scope of applica 1 436(a) Name of institution.
-Paragraph 1.1 436 (b) Difference on the basis of consolidation for accounting and prudential N/A purposes, naming entities that are: 436 (b) (i) Fully consolidated; N/A 436 (b) (ii) Proportionally consolidated; N/A 436 (b) (iii) Deducted from own funds; N/A 436 (b) (iv) Neither consolidated nor deducted.
+Paragraph 2.5 435(2) (d) Disclosure of whether a dedicated risk committee is in place, and number of meetings in the year.
+Paragraph 2.4 435(2) (e) Description of information flow on risk to BoD.
+Paragraph 2.9 Scope of applica i urugrupii 2.)
+436(a) Name of institution.
+Paragraph 1.1 436 (b) Difference on the basis of consolidation for accounting and prudential N/A 430 (0) purposes, naming entities that are: 436 (b) (i) Fully consolidated; N/A 436 (b) (ii) Proportionally consolidated; N/A 436 (b) (iii) Deducted from own funds; N/A 436 (b) (iv) Neither consolidated nor deducted.
 N/A 436 (c) Impediments to transfer of funds between parent and subsidiaries.
-N/A 436 (d) Capital shortfalls in any subsidiaries outside of scope of consolidation and N/A \-/ their names (if any).
-436 (e) N/A ' / 436 (e) Use of articles on derogations from (a) prudential requirements or (b) liquidity requirements for individual subsidiaries / entities.
-N/A
+N/A 436 (d) Capital shortfalls in any subsidiaries outside of scope of consolidation and N/A N/A 100 (4) their names (if any).
+11/21 436 (e) Use of articles on derogations from (a) prudential requirements or (b) N/A